 - name: Density matrix results appear in stat.h5 files labeled according to name. - basis: List of sposet.name's.
 The total set of orbitals contained in all sposet's comprises the basis (subspace) the one body density matrix is projected onto.
 This set of orbitals generally includes many virtual orbitals that are not occupied in a single reference Slater determinant. - integrator: This selects the method used to perform the additional single particle integration.
-Options are uniform\grid (uniform grid of points over the cell), uniform (uniform random sampling over the cell), and density (Metropolis sampling of approximate density: $\sum{b \in \text{basis}} |\phi_b|^2$ , not well tested, please check results carefully!).
+Options are uniform_grid (uniform grid of points over the cell), uniform (uniform random sampling over the cell), and density (Metropolis sampling of approximate density: $\sum{b \in \mathsf{basis}} |\phi_b|^2$, not well tested, please check results carefully!).
 Depending on the integrator selected, different subsets of the other input parameters are active. - evaluator: Select for-loop or matrix multiply implementations.
 Matrix is preferred for speed.
-Both implementations should give the same results, but please check as this has not been exhaustively tested. - scale: Resize the simulation cell by scale for use as an integration volume (active for integrator=uniform/uniform grid).
+Both implementations should give the same results, but please check as this has not been exhaustively tested.

-- center: Translate the integration volume to center at this point (active for integrator=uniform/uniform for integrator) is not provided, the scaled simulation cell is used as is. - points: The number of grid points in each dimension for integrator=uniform\grid.
-For example, points=10 results in a uniform 10x10x10 grid over the cell. - samples: Sets the number of Monte Carlo samples collected each step (active for integrator=uniform/o - warmup: Number of warmup Metropolis steps at the start of the run, prior to data collection (active for integrator=density). - timestep: Drift-diffusion timestep used in Metropolis sampling (active for integrator=density). - use drift: Enable drift in Metropolis sampling (active for integrator=density). - check\overlap: Print the overlap matrix (computed via simple Riemann sums) to the log and then abort.
-Note that subsequent analysis based on the 1RDM is simplest if the input orbitals are orthogonal. - check\derivatives: Print analytic and numerical derivatives of the approximate (sampled) density for several sample points, then abort. - acceptance\ratio: Print the acceptance ratio of the density sampling to the log each step. - rstats: Print statistical information about the spatial motion of the sampled points to the log each step. - normalized: Declare whether the inputted orbitals are normalized or not.
-If normalized=no, direct Riemann integration over a 200x200x200 grid will be used to compute the normalizations prior to use. - energy\matrix: Also accumulate the one body reduced energy density matrix and write it to stat.h5.
+- scale: Resize the simulation cell by scale for use as an integration volume (active for integrator=uniform/uniform_grid). - center: Translate the integration volume to center at this point (active for integrator=uniform/uniform_gri If center is not provided, the scaled simulation cell is used as is. - points: The number of grid points in each dimension for integrator=uniform_grid.
+For example, points=10 results in a uniform 10x10x10 grid over the cell. - samples: Sets the number of Monte Carlo samples collected each step (active for integrator=uniform/density). - warmup: Number of warmup Metropolis steps at the start of the run, prior to data collection (active for integrator=density). - timestep: Drift-diffusion timestep used in Metropolis sampling (active for integrator=density). - use_drift: Enable drift in Metropolis sampling (active for integrator=density). - check_overlap: Print the overlap matrix (computed via simple Riemann sums) to the log and then abort.
+Note that subsequent analysis based on the 1RDM is simplest if the input orbitals are orthogonal. - check_derivatives: Print analytic and numerical derivatives of the approximate (sampled) density for several sample points, then abort. - acceptance ratio: Print the acceptance ratio of the density sampling to the log each step. - rstats: Print statistical information about the spatial motion of the sampled points to the log each step. - normalized: Declare whether the inputted orbitals are normalized or not.
+If normalized=no, direct Riemann integration over a 200x200x200 grid will be used to compute the normalizations prior to use. - volume_normed: Declare whether the inputted orbitals are normalized to the cell volume (default) or not (a norm of 1.0 is assumed in this case).
+Currently, B-spline orbitals coming from Quantum Espresso and HEG planewave orbitals native to QMCPACK are known to be volume normalized. - energy_matrix: Also accumulate the one body reduced energy density matrix and write it to stat.h5.
 This matrix is not covered in any detail here; the interested reader is referred to Ref.
 [9].